 |Expanded Polystyrene (beadboard)||4.00|

-2. how thick is the insulation.
+- How thick is the insulation

-If you really care about the R-Value of your wine cabinet, the best way to increase the R-Value is to forego glass windows and instead use insulated wood doors on the wine cabinet.
+The best way to increase the R-Value is to forego glass windows and instead use insulated wood doors on the wine cabinet.

 How much insulation do you need?
 The warmer the environment where the wine cabinet will be placed, the more important the insulation becomes.